 To help combat substance abuse both on and off the job, the Substance Abuse and Mental Health Services Administration (SAMHSA), a division of the U.S. Department of Health and Human Services, maintains a resource center to help employers address these issues and to assist in creating substance abuse employment policies.
-Additional information can be found at Drug-free Workplace Act and on the National Safety Council’s website.
+Additional information can be found on the National Safety Council’s website.

 Ninety percent of large corporations have drug-free workplace programs but less than 10 percent of small and medium sized businesses have one, making them prime targets for addicted employees.
 DrugFree Idaho helps Idaho businesses establish a drug-free workplace program.
 Having a program may reduce workers comp insurance premiums.
 Today, with the legalization of medical marijuana use in some states and recreational use in others, it is important to involve your attorney when drafting a drug-free workplace policy.